SANNER'S LAKE SPORTSMEN'S CLUB

 Divisions

-• Open division: No restrictions on equipment other than those specified above.
+• Open division: No restrictions on equipment other than those specified below.

 • Ironman ClassOnly iron sights allowed on both rifle and pistol.
 Sights can be of any configuration or design provided they are metallic or equivalent and provide no visible illumination, magnification, or other optical enhancements.
 No more than one set of sights allowed on either firearm.
 Pistol magazines must not exceed 140mm in length, rifle magazines must not be loaded above 30 rounds.